 - Infection and other issues are a possibility when the dermaroller isn’t cleaned both before AND after treatment using isopropyl alcohol.( at least over 60% isopropyl alcohol).
 It’s best to buy a roller with needles shorter than 1mm and this allows for safe and clean treatment.
 In truth, only specialists should be handling anything over 1mm.

-Just as a reminder, this method is not suited to people with warts, eczema, or psoriasis because they are liable to spread when rolling.
+The benefits of microneedling are obvious but just as a reminder, this method is not suited to people with warts, eczema, or psoriasis because they are liable to spread when rolling.
 Elsewhere, those with acne should prevent rolling open wounds and cystic skin because this will just spread bacteria around the face and into the pores.

 Technique 2: Microdermabrasion